 Talk about loyalty.
 Ms. Gabriela M. Francisco or also known as Teacher Gabi, returns to her alma mater (RMM Grade School Batch 1999)in order to share her knowledge with the students of RMM.
 She took up a 5 year course on Music, major in voice at the University of the Philippines Diliman and just graduated last April.
 She was one of the Centennial Summa Cum Laudes, and was chosen to deliver the valedictory address for both the college and university commencement exercises.
 She was also one of the two Centennial Gawad Chancellor awardees, and an awardee of the Phi Kappa Phi International Honor Society.
 Teacher Gabi likes to read during her free time and enjoys spending time with her family.
 She also enjoys attending book sharing sessions with her friends from Ex Libris Philippines, an NGO that she co-founded.
 She is also an officer of the UP Sangkil Karasak Arnis Club.
 Of course, she loves to sing and play the piano although she considers herself a frustrated pianist because she can’t sight read very well.

 Natasha M. Francisco, RMM grade school batch 1999, graduated magna cum laude from UP Diliman in 2007 with a degree in Creative Writing.
 She taught in the Ateneo de Manila High School as an English teacher for two years.
 When she is not teaching, she is either writing for magazines, attending to Ex Libris Philippines, an NGO for book enthusiasts which she co-founded, and singing as a soloist in musical events.
 She has a high brown belt in taekwondo, and was a member of both the swimming and the taekwondo varsity teams in high school, as well as a chorale soloist.
 She was one of the finalists in the 2007 World Bank Essay Writing Competition, and won first, second and third place in two genres of writing in the 2007 UP Amelia Lapena Bonifacio Writing Competition.
 She was a semi-finalist in the 2003 NAMCYA Competition, a nationwide competition for music artists, Solo Voice Category.
 In her grade school years, she won the gold in the 1999 BAPPSA Declaiming Competition.
-Now known as "Teacher Tata", she is a Casa assistant directress and teaches English to the Grade Six, High School Sophomores and Juniors.
+Now known as "Teacher Tata", she is the Assistant to the Principal and teaches English in the high school.
+She also coaches for the RMM Taekwondo team.